The Cheeky Monkey Media Blog

 If you are doing this, you have to stop.
 Life is too short not to enjoy.
 If you are always looking to tomorrow you are going to miss today.
 We are taking our own advice to heart as well, and I for one, cannot wait for my next today.

 “The journey of a thousand miles begins with a single step.”

 ― Lao Tzu

 As you can see, we can take inspiration from anything we do in life.
 Running ultra marathons is a big deal, but so is building a business.
-And like most things in life, they can be boiled down simply to taking the next step.
+And like most things in life, they can be boiled down simply to take the next step.

 Keep the faith.
 You got this.